greenbone/openvas-scanner/INSTALL.md

 any errors in the code.
 This is to ensure a maximum of code quality and security.

-Some (especially newer) compilers can be more strict than others when it comes to error checking.
+Some (especially newer) compilers can be stricter than others when it comes to error checking.
 While this is a good thing and the developers aim to address all compiler warnings, it may lead the build process to abort on your system.

-Should you notice error messages causing your build process to abort, do not hesitate to contact the developers using the mailing lists or IRC chat.
+Should you notice error messages causing your build process to abort, do not hesitate to contact the developers using the [Greenbone Community Portal](https://community.greenbone.net/c/gse).
 Don't forget to include the name and version of your compiler and distribution in your message.

 Setting up openvas-scanner